 Machine mix and content are under continuous review, with the latest, state-of-the-art machines being used in the business.
 The directors are confident that keeping up to date with the latest machines and content will keep the Group competitive in the market in the future.
-During 2021, the ratio of owned machines to rented machines has increased further due to the introduction of the super-deduction tax regime brought in by the UK Government in April 2021.
+During 2022, the ratio of owned machines to rented machines has increased further due to super-deduction tax rules brought in by the UK Government in the March 2021 budget.

-The directors of the Group expect that the regulatory regime surrounding customer welfare, pertaining to gambling machines, will strengthen but are confident that the Group's subsidiaries will implement any additional social responsibility measures required.
+The directors of the Group expect that the regulatory regime surrounding customer welfare, in particular pertaining to gambling machines, will strengthen but are confident that the Group's subsidiaries will implement any additional social responsibility measures required.

-At the end of the year, the number of operating venues in subsidiary undertakings stood at 200, which included 3 Bingo Clubs (2020: 171 which included 3 Bingo Clubs).
+At the end of the year, the number of operating venues in subsidiary undertakings stood at 222 which included 3 Bingo Clubs (2021: 200 which included 3 Bingo Clubs).